RevealBi/Documentation/en/developer/web-sdk/overview.md

 always involved:

   - **Reveal Client SDK**: a set of JavaScript libraries that needs to be integrated into the web application.
-The frameworks supported today are: jQuery, Angular and React.

-  - **Reveal Server SDK**: the server-side component to be integrated into the server application, currently this is an ASP.NET Core application targeting .NET Runtime (v4.6.2 or later) and .NET Core (2.2, 3.1, and 5.0).
+  - **Reveal Server SDK**: the server-side component to be integrated into the server application, currently this is an ASP.NET Core application targeting .NET Core 3.1 and newer.

 In the following diagram you visualize the architecture for a web application embedding Reveal Web SDK: